Work environment and equal opportunities

 • age

-There are several different forms of discrimination.
-This can include being directly or indirectly disadvantaged because of your sexual orientation, ethnic background or another ground for discrimination.
+There are several forms of discrimination.
+It may include being directly or indirectly disadvantaged because of, for example, your ethnic background or sexual orientation.

-Harassment can also be sexual, involving both verbal and physical behaviour.
-Sexual harassment does not have to be connected to any of the grounds for discrimination.
-It is always the person who is subjected who decides what is unwanted or offensive.
+Sexual harassment refers to unwanted verbal or physical behavior of a sexual nature.
+These actions do not need to be connected to any discrimination ground.
+It is always the person who is subjected who determines what is unwanted or offensive.

-If you are subjected to discrimination, harassment or problems with your study environment
+If you experience discrimination, harassment, bullying, or other issues in your study environment

-If you experience other problems with your study environment, you can proceed in a similar way.
-Contact a representative of the higher education institution and explain what is not working properly.
-This could be a head of department, a course coordinator, a study adviser or a student safety representative linked to your programme.
+If you experience other problems in your study environment, you can follow a similar approach.
+Contact a representative at your university—such as a head of department, course coordinator, study advisor, or a student safety representative connected to your programme.

 If you feel that you need support as a result of what has happened, you can contact your local student health service for help or to find out where you can turn.